Understanding the US Business Visa Landscape

 The Application Process: Step-by-Step Blueprint

 Let's break down the journey from decision to visa approval.
-This process typically takes 4-8 weeks, though strategic planning can reduce uncertainties.
+This process in 2026 typically requires substantial advance planning due to extended appointment wait times.

 Phase 1: Pre-Application Preparation (1-2 weeks)